-We understand how important it is to protect the things you've worked hard for.
-House insurance can help make sure you’re covered should something unexpected happen.
+It's important it is to protect the things you've worked hard for.
+Home insurance can help make sure you’re covered should something unexpected happen.

-House insurance can protect you financially by paying for replacements or repairs if something happens to your home or belongings - if they're damaged in a fire or a flood, for example, or if your things are stolen.
+Home insurance protects you financially by paying for replacements or repairs if something happens to your home or belongings - for example, if they're damaged in a fire or a flood, or if your things are stolen.

 If you rent

-You probably only need contents insurance, as the buildings insurance is likely to be the responsibility of your landlord.
+You may want to consider contents insurance, as the buildings insurance is likely to be the responsibility of your landlord.

 If you own your own home

-You will need both buildings and contents insurance to cover your home and belongings.
+You will need buildings and contents insurance to cover your home and belongings.
 Most mortgages require you to have buildings insurance.
 You can buy your buildings and contents insurance together, or separately.

 What does buildings insurance cover?